COVID-19 pandemic in popular culture: Release schedules

 Due to movie theaters shutting down, some movies originally intended for theatrical release have instead premiered on streaming services.
-Disney's Mulan premiered on Disney+ in September 2020, and Warner Brothers' film Wonder Woman 1984 was released on December 25 on HBO Max.
+Disney's Mulan premiered on Disney+ in September 2020, and Warner Brothers' film Wonder Woman 1984 was released on 25 December on HBO Max.

-Some movies, such as the James Bond entry No Time to Die, have been postponed for over a year due to the pandemic.
+Some movies, such as the James Bond entry No Time to Die, were postponed for over a year due to the pandemic.

 Music

-As people turned to music to relieve emotions evoked by the pandemic, Spotify listenership showed that Classical, Ambient, and Children's genres grew due to COVID-19 while it remained relatively the same for Pop, Country, and Dance.
-Out of these latter genres, however, Country appears to be the most resilient, with popularity soaring by 15.8%.
+As people turned to music to relieve emotions evoked by the pandemic, Spotify listenership showed that classical, ambient, and children's genres grew due to COVID-19 while it remained relatively the same for pop, country, and dance.
+Out of these latter genres, however, country appears to be the most resilient, with popularity soaring by 15.8%.

 Other examples of music influenced by COVID-19 include: